Sergeus/Sergeus.github.io/_drafts/VaporeonBonslyAndLucarioInGeneration5.md

 ## Wrap Up

 And that's all we have for today!
-I've got a bunch more interesting Pokémon data tidbits, so I'll be back soon with another!
+I've got a bunch more Pokémon data tidbits, so I'll be back soon with another!